Oceola median real estate price is $197,160, which is less expensive than 63.8% of Ohio neighborhoods and 81.2% of all U.S. neighborhoods.

 Oceola is a remote neighborhood (based on population density) located in Bucyrus, Ohio.

-Oceola real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
+Oceola real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Oceola neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the Oceola neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1970 and 1999.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Bucyrus, the Oceola neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.